segmentio/segment-docs/src/connections/destinations/catalog/action-rokt-audiences/index.md

 11. Click **Add Destinations** and select the Rokt Audience destination you created.
 In the settings that appear on the right-hand side, toggle the **Send Track** option on and **Send Identify**.
 Click **Save**.

 Your Rokt destination is now ready to receive audiences, and your Persona audiences are now accessible in your Rokt Advertiser dashboard.
-Be aware, it can take 12-24 hours for the first sync when the number email identifies are in the millions.
+Keep in mind that it can take 12-24 hours for the first sync when the number of email identifies are in the millions.

 > warning ""
 > You can only connect **one** Engage audience to a single instance of the Rokt Audience (Actions) destination.
 If you have multiple audiences, repeat the above process to create a new Rokt Audience (Actions) destination and connect the audience to a new destination each time.